JamBrain/DairyBox/README.md

 # Pre Setup (Part 0)

 First, you may need to enable virtualization support in your BIOS.
-How you do this will depend on you computer or motherboard.
+How you do this will depend on your computer model or motherboard.
 A good place to start is Google:

 https://www.google.com/#q=enable+virtualization

 **ALWAYS** install the latest versions of software.
 If something ever stops working, make sure you **are** running the absolute latest version.